Savvythelegend/PGDocs/docs/quickstart.md

    #[...]
 ```

-!!!
-Important
+:::important
 The immutable infrastructure paradigm requires that you always
     point to a specific version of the container image.
     Never use tags like `latest` or `13` in a production environment
     as it might lead to unpredictable scenarios in terms of update